godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 Since this setup is designed for the **CM511600** hardware, **swap** can help alleviate the bottleneck caused by limited cores and RAM during the build process.

 The build, especially with Qt6 dependencies, can push the system to its limits (100% CPU, 100% RAM).
-Monitoring with `htop` during builds will show the strain, and swap will help prevent freezing.
+Monitor ing with `htop` during builds will show the strain, and swap will help prevent freezing.
 For best results, I recommend setting up **16 GB of swap** to handle the heavy workload.

 ---